Skip to main content

 3. iOS Companion sync.
 The Ascension Companion app on the App Store still uses an older data shape than the web.
 Bringing them into alignment so a run uploaded from web shows up in the iOS app immediately.

 4. "What changed since last week" digest.
 An optional weekly email summarizing your wins, your best run, your character mix, and any new community highlights from people you've co-oped with.
 Off by default.
 Probably the smallest possible footprint — one email a week, plain text, an unsubscribe link.
+If you want this when it ships, drop your email below.

 A small ask